Ibrahim-saliu/aws-bootcamp-cruddur-2023/journal/week3.md

 # Week 3 — Decentralized Authentication -- Andrew Brown

+### Security considerations - Ashish
+- Some common authentication methods
+    - Traditional (username/passwprd)
+    - OpenID Connect - using your exising social credentials (google, facebook, LinkedIn)
+    - SAML/Single Sign On and IDP - using one credential for authenticating your apps

+- Oauth: authorization

+- Decentralized Authentication: Storing credentials at one location

+- Amazon Cognito - allows authentication with credentils its store locally in your amazon account

 - From your repo in Github, Launch Gitpod
 - Log into your `aws console` using your IAM account - Refrain from using your root user for stuffs.